Pesshiii/searchEngine/README.md

     }

 ```
-- Finaly run the code and you will get your ranked answers in `answers.json` file.
+- Finaly run the code(after building the project type in comand line, when you are in project folder, `cd build` then `.\search_engine.exe` and you will get your ranked answers in `answers.json` file.

 ```json
 {